Kick off the new tax year with 50% off our Ltd company accountancy packages!

-As a contractor you may review your finances fairly often and look at your current and projected earnings to enable you to set effective budgets, for you personally and for your business moving forwards.
+As a contractor, you may review your finances fairly often and look at your current and projected earnings to enable you to set effective budgets, for you personally and for your business moving forward.
 This allows you to set future personal and financial goals, which could centre on retiring early to planning that big holiday away with your family.

 These plans and your current lifestyle are supported by you continuing to work and generating a regular income.
-But what happens if you are unable to work due to illness?
+But what happens if you’re unable to work due to illness?
 Your level of income may well fall and your financial plans for the future may be compromised.

-Although being off work for a prolonged period of time may not currently seem likely, the office of national statistics calculates that approximately 7.1% of the population are currently claiming incapacity benefits.
-This is twice the amount of people currently claiming job seekers allowance!
+Although being off work for a prolonged period of time may not currently seem likely, the Department for Work and Pensions (DWP) calculates that approximately two million people in the UK are currently claiming incapacity benefits.

-Some people may choose to use their savings in the event of illness to cover themselves for a short period of time, but what happens if you are still off work after 1 month, 6 months or even a couple of years?
+Some people may choose to use their savings in the event of illness to cover themselves for a short period of time, but what happens if you are still off work after one month, six months or even a couple of years?

 This is where an executive income replacement plan can be used to protect you and your family.
 The plan will pay regular monthly amounts once you have been unable to work for a predetermined amount of time.

-The deferrment period is how long you have to be ill before the policy pays out; the longer the period the cheaper the policy.
+The deferment period is how long you have to be ill before the policy pays out; the longer the period the cheaper the policy.

 Many banks are now asking for a relevant income protection plan to be in place prior to the instigation of any business loan.
 This style of plan has been used for, and continues to be used for this purpose.